How do I become a Steward of the parish?

 Stewardship in the Orthodox Church begins at baptism (Chrismation for some) and continues throughout our life.
 We are united with Christ through the sacraments, or mysteries, of the Church and through our faithful offering of our entire selves to Jesus Christ.
 Our Archdiocese requires each parish to distinguish between voting stewards and non-voting stewards.
 A voting steward is over 18 years of age and turns in a signed stewardship commitment card, committing a portion of time, talent, and treasure to the Church.
 The Archdiocese also requires the voting steward to remain current through the year on their commitments.
 Keep in mind that true stewardship in the Body of Christ involves living according to His word and within His Church.

-You may email your form to: email@example.com or mail it to the Office at this address:
+You may complete an online form on the HOME PAGE or you may email a paper form to: email@example.com or mail it to the Office at this address:

 Kimisis Tis Theotokou Greek Orthodox Church